 Worldwide, it is estimated that a sedentary lifestyle is responsible for 6% of coronary heart disease cases, 7% of type 2 diabetes, 10% of breast cancer and 10% of colon cancer cases.
 In fact, it was recently reported that inactivity is responsible for more annual deaths than smoking.

 So why is it that we are more sedentary now than we were just 50 years ago?
-The main contributing factor to our increased sedentary lifestyle at work is technology.
-Technology has brought about more inactive modes of transit, caused an increase in sedentary jobs and has developed more activities that can be done while sitting (i.e. watching TV, surfing the web, playing video games).
+The main contributing factor to our increased sedentary lifestyles is technology.
+Technology has brought about more inactive modes of transit, caused an increase in sedentary desk jobs and has developed more activities that can be done while sitting (i.e. watching TV, surfing the web, playing video games).
 Overall, sedentary jobs have increased 83% since 1950 and physically active jobs now make up only about 25% of our workforce, which is 50% less than in 1950.
 Additionally, our average work week is longer.
 Americans now work 47 hours a week–164 more hours a year than 20 years ago.

 The good news is that this doesn’t have to be your fate.
 Though the general workplace movement is heading toward a more sedentary setting as machines continue to replace jobs in which require more activity, you don’t have to.
 The easiest way to increase activity levels is doing so at the workplace, a place in which the average individual spends up to eight or more hours sitting.